 I can’t stress this enough…do NOT use online templates for your entire letter.
 It’s OK to use them for ideas only.
 Any letters you write should be authentic and in your own ‘voice.’
 If you need help understanding what your voice is or how to establish it, I can help with that.

 This is the biggest mistake of all as far as I’m concerned.
 Never ever send a letter to the wrong person.
 When this happens it’s usually because the same letter is going to multiple people: for example, companies send these letters to request donations or other things.
 Attention to detail doesn’t stop when you finish writing the letter.
 It carries over into the name and address too!

 While we’re on the topic, click here to check out my post about mistakes to avoid making on your resume.
 I know that writing is tedious.
-I understand that it can be frustrating and time consuming to get the words out that will make the most impact.
+I understand that it can be frustrating and time consuming to get the words out that will produce results.
 That’s just one of the reasons why I started my business!
 It’s my passion to take the confusion away and help you make the best impact.